vitalab/vitalab.github.io/deep-learning/_posts/2018-07-23-wasserstein-inn.md

 INNs are models which are both classifiers and generators.
 They do so by using **gradient ascent** to generate new samples.
 Just like WGAN, they used the Wasserstein distance instead of the Jensen-Shannon distance.

+Gradient ascent is a technique used typically to perform style transfer.
+The idea is to let the gradient modify the original images such that it minimizes the loss.
+In style transfer for example, the image is minimized such that it keeps its original features while including features from the style image.

 The model is described in fig. 1.
 ![](/deep-learning/images/winn/fig1.png)